Censorship in South Korea: Subject matter and agenda

-Speech and the press
+Press freedom and criminal defamation

 There is an active independent media that expresses a wide variety of views, de jure generally without restriction.
 However, under the National Security Law, the government may limit the expression at any given time of ideas that may "praise" or "incite" the "activities of antistate individuals or groups".
 The law also forbids citizens from reading any books published in North Korea.

 In a 2011 report, the UN special rapporteur on the promotion and protection of the right to freedom of opinion expressed concern about increased restrictions on freedom of expression in South Korea, citing laws that made defamation a crime and could ban books and control the dissemination of election or candidate information.
 The rapporteur described the laws as "inherently harsh and [having a] disproportionate chilling effect".

+Chapter XXXIII of South Korea's penal code outlines various crimes against reputation, which include criminal defamation.
+Unlike most defamation laws, South Korea's defamation does not recognize truth as an absolute defense against defamation.
+Instead, defendants must prove that their statements were made "solely for the public interest" to invoke truth as a valid defense.
+In October 2007, the Supreme Court ruled that disclosing someone's LGBT identity without their consent constitutes criminal defamation if the disclosure harms the individual's reputation.
+Politicians across the political spectrum have used criminal defamation laws against critics, whether or not their intent was to suppress dissent or unfavorable news coverage, though such actions have drawn criticism of often have a chilling effect.
+In 2014, President Park Geun-hye sued Japanese journalist Tatsuya Kato for defamation; Kato had published an online article containing rumors that President Park was having a romantic encounter with an aide at the time of the Sewol ferry disaster.
+In 2019, President Moon Jae-in pressed criminal defamation charges against an individual who had disseminated leaflets accusing Moon of being "a dog of North Korea".
+Moon dropped the charges in 2021.
+In 2022, former president Moon sued a far-right activist, Ahn Jeong-kweon, accusing him of "insulting the Moon couple by swearing viciously 48 times using a loudspeaker during a total of seven protest rallies in May outside their private residence in Yangsan, 309 kilometers southeast of Seoul."